Taiji & Qigong Retreat Ireland

 The center is situated in 30 acres of beautiful nature reserve, with many paths for nice walks along the river and into the forest, with a wonderful sunset view from the hill above the main house.

-ARRIVAL: 17th July- starting at 16:30, opening circle, small practice, and dinner.
-(It’s possible to come sooner than the 17th if you like, even the days before!)
+ARRIVAL: 15th July- starting at 16:30, opening circle, small practice, and dinner.
+(It’s possible to come days before the 15th if you like)

-DEPARTURE: 27th July – with a morning practice, breakfast, and closing circle.
-So definitively after 12:00pm.
-It’s possible to stay extra nights on the land.
+DEPARTURE: 25th July – with a morning practice, breakfast, and closing circle.
+So departure after 12:00pm.
+It’s possible to stay extra nights on the land and enjoy some quiet nature time. (flying out on the 26 will be much more relaxed that on the 25)

 7:15 Waking up bell – with 10 minutes Sitting Meditation